hillwithsmallfields/change-ringing/dove_josm/README.md

 and `--within` a suitable radius in Km.
 This stops JOSM warning you about changesets with large bounding boxes.

-*NOTE the --within calculation seems to be broken*

 The program will direct JOSM to load and zoom to a small area including the first tower, and will put the Dove ID for the tower into the clipboard.